miralsuthar/ethereum-protocol-study-notes/README.md

 This repository is my notes to all the new things I learnt about Ethereum.
 These notes represents the journey I went through to learn about Ethereum protocol.

 And man, I love the decision I made to learn about ethereum like this!
-I assure you this, you will definitely have some clue of how Ethereum works at the end of this cohort.
-These lecture notes are the compilation of the speakers, their slides, all kinds of specificaitons, articles and podcasts.
+I assure you this, you will definitely have more info on how Ethereum works at the end.
+These lecture notes are the compilation of the speakers, their slides, various ethereum specificaitons, articles and podcasts.
 Again, it might seem daunting but trust me it will all be worth it.

-Huge respect and utmost gratitude to the mentors: Mario, Josh and all the speakers who helped me a lot to learn about this wonderful piece i.e. Ethereum.
+Huge respect and utmost gratitude to the mentors: Mario Havel, Josh Davis and all the speakers who helped me learn about this wonderful piece i.e. Ethereum.

-The lecture series contains 24 lectures.
-I have started making notes from Lecture 2 as the first one was introductory.
+The lecture series contains 24 lectures of which the first is [introduction to EPS](https://epf.wiki/#/eps/week0).
+I have started making notes from Lecture 2.

 Following are the links to the notes or refer the notes folder: